 You have to be careful about the spacing of the plants.

-Try to leave an appropriate but uniform space between each plant so that the productivity is maximized.
+Try to leave an appropriate but uniform space between each plant (3-4 feet, or more if you have the space) so that productivity is maximized.

 Remember that if you are growing cannabis in soil then you have to be choosy in selecting the type of soil.